iAbdelRahim/personal_assistant/readme.md

 - `DEFAULT_COLLECTION_PREFIX` changes automatic collection slugs (derived from filenames).
 - `CACHE_MAX_SIZE` / `CACHE_SIMILARITY` tune the semantic cache.
 - `LLM_*` picks the provider/model/base URL; with Docker compose it defaults to the in-network Ollama service.
+- `UPLOAD_DIR` defines where temporary uploads live (ensure the directory exists and is mounted/shared if you run multiple services).

 ## Development Notes